 Instructor review copies of textbooks, workbooks, case studies, photocopies, and items marked with a highlighter or otherwise damaged are examples of items we cannot consider for the collection.
 Donated items that will not be incorporated into the collection will be discarded appropriately.

 At time of donation, a form may be filled out indicating whether a letter of acknowledgment is desired (however, we cannot assign values to the donations) and/or whether a gift bookplate should be inserted in the donated materials.

-Relevance: Is it relevant to Babson, i.e. relevant to the curriculum, faculty research, college history, authored by Babson personnel or alumni, etc.?
+Relevance: Is it relevant to Babson: to the curriculum, faculty research, college history, authored by anyone in the Babson community, etc.?